HarmeetSokhi/airflow-pyspark-pipeline/README.md

 * Make sure you have pipenv installed
 * Run the following in the terminal in the cloned repo
     * sh start.sh
-* go to another window and run the following the cloned repo
+* go to another window and run the following in the cloned repo
     * sh start_airflow.sh
 * You should be able to see the airflow GUI at
     * http://localhost:8080/admin/